 Serious Sun Protection

-Wallaroo hats are designed to protect the delicate skin on your face and neck from harmful UV rays.
+Wallaroo and Carkella hats are designed to protect the delicate skin on your face and neck from harmful UV rays.
 Below are descriptions for the technical ratings you will see on many of our hats.

 Skin Cancer Foundation Recommendation

 The Skin Cancer Foundation is the only international organization devoted solely to education, prevention, early detection, and prompt treatment of the world’s most common cancer.
 To earn the Seal of Recommendation, a manufacturer must provide scientific data showing that its product sufficiently and safely, “aids in the prevention of sun-induced damage to the skin.”
 The data is reviewed by a volunteer committee of photo-biologists — experts in the study of the interaction between UV radiation and the skin.
-Wallaroo’s sun protection hats have received this seal of approval.
+Wallaroo and Carkella’s sun protection hats have received this seal of approval.

 The Skin Cancer Foundation recommends the material of every Wallaroo hat with a UPF rating and a 3+ inch brim as an effective UV protectant.

 The criteria to earn The Skin Cancer Foundation Seal of Recommendation includes:

 - An ultraviolet protection factor (UPF) of 30 or higher

 - Acceptable test results according to the American Association of Textile Chemists and Colorists method or AS/NZS Standard